vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 The example list we'll use in today's article is called StockInfo, as shown in the following screenshot.
 It contains three useful columns: `MaterialNo`, `Quantity`, and `Locked`.

 The Power BI solution we will build is generic.
-You can change the name of the table our finished command, and it'll work perfectly with any other table.
+You can take our finished command, change the name of the table, and it'll work perfectly with any other table.

 ![image](/assets/2025-04-18/010.png)

-## Set up Power BI table
+## Set up the Power BI table

-In Power BI, we create a new table with a blank query:s
+In Power BI, we create a new table with a blank query:

 ![image](/assets/2025-04-18/020.png)

-In the query, we can switch to the advanced editor in order to edit the underlying command.
+In the query, we switch to the advanced editor in order to edit the underlying command.
 This script contains exactly one command that must be modified for the API call.
 If you're not familiar with these Power BI M queries, see this [video about M queries](https://www.youtube.com/watch?v=N8qYRSqRz84&ab_channel=DhruvinShah).

 ![image](/assets/2025-04-18/030.png)

-Our final command consists of 3 steps:
+The command we are building will consist of 3 steps:

 1. Turn the API key into an access token.
 2. Get the list table data as a JSON string.